Quantization of Lorentzian free BV theories: factorization algebra vs algebraic quantum field theory: Green's witnesses

 \section{Green's witnesses}

 In this section we briefly recall the concept of a {\it Green's witness} for a complex of linear differential operators, see \cite{GreenHyp} for more details.
 This consists of a collection of degree decreasing linear differential operators that enable the explicit construction of {\it retarded and advanced Green's homotopies}.
 The latter are differential graded analogs of the usual retarded and advanced Green's operators, see e.g.\ \cite{BGP,Bar} and also Subsection \ref{subsec:Green}, and they will play a key role in our construction of AQFTs and their comparison to time-orderable prefactorization algebras in Section~\ref{sec:Quant}.
 Given a Green's witness, we shall endow the underlying complex of linear differential operators with the following three structures: 1.)~a $(-1)$-shifted Poisson structure $\tau_{(-1)}$, 2.)~an unshifted Poisson structure $\tau_{(0)}$ and 3.)~a symmetric pairing $\tau_D$, that we call Dirac pairing, trivializing the $(-1)$-shifted Poisson structure, i.e.\ $\tau_{(-1)} = \partial \tau_D$.
 We shall show that $\tau_{(-1)}$, $\tau_{(0)}$ and $\tau_D$ are natural when all input data are natural (with respect to the category $\Loc_m$ of $m$-dimensional oriented and time-oriented globally hyperbolic Lorentzian manifolds).
 In particular, we shall construct a functor $(\FFF_\cc[1],\tau_{(0)}) : \Loc_m \to \PCh_\bbR$ that assigns to each $M \in \Loc_m$ a Poisson cochain complex $(\FFF_\cc(M)[1],\tau^M_{(0)})$ whose cochains may be interpreted field-theoretically as linear observables.
-(Here $\PCh_\bbR$ denotes the category of Poisson cochain complexes, i.e.\ cochain complexes endowed with an unshifted Poisson structure.)
+(Here $\PCh_\bbR$ denotes the category whose objects are Poisson cochain complexes $(V,\tau)$, consisting of a cochain complex $V \in \Ch_\bbR$ endowed with an unshifted linear Poisson structure $\tau$, see Definition~\ref{defi:linPois}, and whose morphisms $f: (V,\tau) \to (W,\omega)$ are cochain maps $f: V \to W$ in $\Ch_\bbR$ preserving the Poisson structures, i.e.\ $\omega \circ (f \otimes f) = \tau$.)
 In Theorem~\ref{th:time-slice-cl} we shall prove that the functor $(\FFF_\cc[1],\tau_{(0)})$ satisfies the classical analogs of the Einstein causality and time-slice axioms.